pulsarventures/aimusings/_other/2025-03-01-ez-innovation-clients.md

 date: 2025-03-01 12:00:00 -0500
 categories: musings update ez-innovation
 ---
 Prasad Vangavolu and I, along with the EZ Innovation Team, have had the privilege of working with several exciting startups in Metro Atlanta.
-Wanted to take a moment to highlight a few:
+Wanted to take a moment to highlight a few as of Mar 2025

 - **Believ** – *Sanjay Ahuja*, *Amyn Sadruddin*, and the team are building a fully automated and compliant onboarding platform powered by Conversational AI.
 Their solution streamlines verification and real-time data intelligence, making onboarding faster, seamless, and compliant.
 - **Exitous, Inc.** – Founded by *Keita Wangari*, a human-centered platform designed to support individuals navigating job transitions.
 Excited to see her accepted into **#Techstars** and preparing for a private beta launch soon!
 (Ok - I lied - she's based in CA.)